rojasarah/group-activity-recognition-gnn/README.md

 This project adapts a state-of-the-art Graph Convolutional Network (MP-GCN, ECCV 2024) for group activity recognition using real-world surveillance data.

-Unlike the original implementation, which operates on clean benchmark datasets, this work focuses on applying the model to noisy, real-world data collected from multiple cameras in an outdoor environment.
+Unlike the original implementation, which operates on clean benchmark datasets, this work focuses on applying the model to noisy, real-world data collected from 7 surveillance cameras in an outdoor playground environment.

 ---

 ## My Contributions

 - Built the data pipeline from raw videos to structured skeleton data
-- Extracted human keypoints using pose estimation (YOLO-based)
+- Extracted human keypoints using pose estimation (YOLO-based pipeline)
-- Curated and labeled a custom dataset (248 videos)
+- Contributed to dataset curation and labeling (248 selected videos)
 - Reformulated the classification problem to handle class imbalance (6 → 2 classes)
 - Adapted preprocessing and data generation pipeline